-Applicants have three choices on how to apply to Drake; we give equal consideration to all three methods.
+You can access the application in three ways, all of which are given equal consideration for admission.
 However, students who intend to apply to the pre-pharmacy program MUST choose the Drake Standard Application path and select pre-pharmacy as their major in any of the applications.
-Please also designate a second choice for area of study if Drake does not grant you admission into the pre-pharmacy program.
+Please also designate an alternate choice for area of study.